defold/doc/docs/en/manuals/physics-shapes.md

 A complex shape can either be created from a tilemap component or from a convex hull shape.

 ## Tilemap collision shape
-Defold includes a feature allowing you to easily generate physics shapes for a tile map.
-The [Tilemap manual](/manuals/tilemap/) explains how to add collision groups to a tile source and assign tiles to collision groups ([example](/examples/tilemap/collisions/)).
+Defold includes a feature allowing you to easily generate physics shapes for the tile source used by a tile map.
+The [Tilesource manual](/manuals/tilesource/#tile-source-collision-shapes) explains how to add collision groups to a tile source and assign tiles to collision groups ([example](/examples/tilemap/collisions/)).

 To add collision to a tile map: